 It’s always a good measure to keep an eye on what your competitors are doing – right and wrong.
 With sentiment analysis, you can compare how customers mention topics on social media platforms and discover if there’s an area, feature, or product you should improve.

 Getting started with sentiment analysis is easy with tools like MonkeyLearn.
 Specializing in text analysis, MonkeyLearn offers various pre-trained machine learning models for sentiment analysis, intent detection, topic labeling, feature extraction, and more.

 You also have the option to train your own model via an intuitive user interface and using industry-specific training data,.
-Let's take a look at how easy it is to analyze your social media conversations with a sentiment analysis tool, in just three simple steps:
+Let's take a look at how easy it is to analyze your social media mentions with a sentiment analysis tool, in just three simple steps: